The Walking Effect

 Last week, it seemed as if the world cohesively decided to step out and walk..

 I, being one of those people, decided to do the same.
-But I can’t help but sit back and think that maybe the universe has been telling us to do just that for a long, long time.
+But I can’t help but sit back and think that maybe the universe has been telling us to do just that for a long time.
+The power of walking is something to truly not take advantage of.

 I recently listened to a podcast titled “The Incredible Power of Walking” by The Current.
 On this episode, a man named Erling Kagge was the guest speaker.
 When on the discussion of walking, Erling said something that really resonated with me.